-In response, the Company prioritised UltraluteTM's Australian Register of Therapeutic Goods (ARTG) registration with the TGA while continuing to pursue registration in the EU once certification review times improve.
+In response, the Company prioritised UltraluteTM's Australian Register of Therapeutic Goods (ARTG) registration with the TGA while continue to pursue registration in the EU once certification review times improve.

-Notwithstanding the changed registration environment in Europe, Cyclopharm continues to consider that market as the most prospective and commercially viable to launch UltraluteTM.
+Notwithstanding the changed registration environment in Europe, Cyclopharm continues to consider that market as the most prospective and commercially viable to launch Ultralute[TM].